MozillaFoundation/engineering-handbook/dev-env.md

 * default configuration should reflect local dev environment
 * use environment matrix on travis to test/deploy different builds
 * configuration should be documented in docs
+* interactive prompt? is that overkill?
+* AWS: automate testing of credentials

 ## How do we manage external dependencies?